jnylin/bookit-seq-smartstock/README.md

 ## Instruction
 Search by Global change copies in BOOK-IT and save the list as CSV.

 The program needs a `shelf_list` for each department and maybe also location in BOOK-IT.
-The files in the project is  shelf list for Vimmerby Library.
+The files in the project is  shelf lists for Vimmerby Library.

+### Settings

+By default Smartstock treats an item in sequence if it's discovered within the 10 next och 10 previous items.
+It's possible to change that in `confige.ini`

+`[config.search.sequence]
+window=10`

 ### Example search string
 This is an example of a search string in BOOOK-IT to generate the CSV: